A Law Firm with a Winning Tradition

 Defending Clients Facing Drug Possession Charges in Dakota County and Washington County

 Minnesota takes drug possession crimes seriously.
 Although some of these offenses may be charged as gross or petty misdemeanors, many are felonies.
 A conviction can be penalized by decades in prison and tens of thousands to a million dollars in fines.
 Lengthy incarceration sentences and steep fines can ruin a person's relationships, finances, and current and future employment opportunities.
-The arrest, charge, and conviction information are accessible to the public, which can hurt an individual's reputation.
-You need aggressive representation to fight the charge if you've been accused of drug possession.
-Seeking a just result in your case could help you minimize or avoid the harsh consequences of this type of offense.

-At Rogosheske, Rogosheske & Atkins, PLLC, our St. Paul drug possession lawyers are here to listen to your side of the story and discuss your legal options.
-Throughout our 80+ years of combined experience, we have handled tens of thousands of cases, including hundreds of jury trials.
 We know the courts and the processes of the judicial system, and we can effectively guide you through your case.
 Our attorneys will stand by your side from start to finish, providing sound legal advice and helping you make informed decisions.
 When you hire us, you'll get our cell phone numbers, allowing you to contact us anytime to discuss your case.

 Facing drug possession charges in Minnesota?
 Call Rogosheske, Rogosheske & Atkins, PLLC today at (651) 413-9004 or contact us online to schedule a meeting with our drug possession attorney in St. Paul!